Time for the latest and greatest to come out of Freeish Time!

 I have quite a few ideas for things I could build.
 There is just so much you could do with it.
 Dare I say: it’s our imagination that is the limiting factor now, rather than our technology.

-I started with the foundations, just building simple objects within a virtual world; creating a game world if you will.
-I found an Apple tutorial online demonstrating how to build these objects.
+1. First, start with the foundations.
+I started by just building simple objects within a virtual world; creating a game world if you will.
+I found an Apple scenekit tutorial online demonstrating how to build these objects.
 It was incredibly helpful, particularly in learning the core skills I needed to make the game world I had envisioned.

-Scenekit, the iOS framework I used, was something I had never tried before, so the whole process was all very new to me.
+3. Apply it to your projects.
+Scenekit was something I had never tried before, so the whole process was all very new to me.
 Which makes for an all the more exciting… and frustrating week of freeish time!
+It made me excited to try to use it in my work moving forward!

 Although I had the core skills using the iOS SDK and Swift, it was just innately different in terms of how you do things.
 It was definitely a steep learning curve.
 I had all of these ideas but couldn’t immediately program them into this game.